Supporting a bullied child

 Behaviour to avoid

-It can be very overwhelming when you are faced with the reality that your child is coming to harm.
+It can be very overwhelming when you discover your child is facing a bullying situation.
 In order to respond effectively and give your child the support they need, it is important that you put aside any anger or assumptions.
 Please bear in mind the following:

-Do not act aggressively: Storming into the school or confronting the bully will be the reaction your child has been dreading, and will often make the bullying worse.
+Do not act aggressively: Storming into the school or confronting the child or children involved/ or their parents and carers will be the reaction your child has been dreading, and may make the bullying situation worse.

 Do not dismiss their experience: Telling a child to ignore the bullies or dismissing the experience as just 'a part of growing up' will not stop the bullying.
 These messages teach them that bullying should be tolerated rather than confronted.
 The effects of bullying can be devastating, so it is imperative you give your child the appropriate help.

-Do not promote retaliation: Instructing a child to fight back will not solve any issue but only promote a cycle of bullying.
-It is likely to place your child in further danger, or result in the school labelling them as the problem.
+Do not promote retaliation: Instructing a child to fight back can place your child in further danger, or result in the school labelling them as the problem.
 Refer to our advice above for positive ways your child can deal with bullying behaviour.